Xingcun-Li/MDSN-WCE/README.md

 ## Public WCE Datasets:
 Kvasir-Capsule: https://datasets.simula.no/kvasir-capsule/
-CAD-CAP: Please contact the authors of the following papers: CAD-CAP: a 25,000-image database serving the development of artificial intelligence for capsule endoscopy.
+CAD-CAP: Please contact the authors of the paper
 KID: https://mdss.uth.gr/datasets/endoscopy/kid/

 Kvasir-Capsule can be downloaded directly at the link.
 For CAD-CAP and KID datasets, please contact the authors or administrators to obtain access to these datasets.